BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

    > • Video upload via an admin interface in the platform: full-stack React and Node<br><br>
    > • Video processing (FFmpeg), storage (S3 and RDS), sentiment analysis NLP/NLU, and frontend display of the videos and associated sentiment data.

     This was a great example of efficient and enjoyable product development.
 Mitchell and I talked through the feature, then I built it, demoing to Mitchell along the way.
-End-to-end delivery was about one month, in the fall of 2022.<br><br>
+End-to-end delivery was about one month, in the fall of 2022.<br>

-    But wait, we’re not done with videos yet!<br><br>

-    Another feature I built in the fall of 2022 is the ability to generate a PowerPoint presentation from a list of videos.<br><br>
+    Another feature I built in the fall of 2022 is the ability to generate a PowerPoint presentation from a list of videos.<br>

     When Mitchell brought this up to people, the response was "nuclear" (in a good way).
 The feature is a button on the video uploads page that says "Download as PowerPoint".